-- 4.1 The penalty for a Level 3 Suspension Offence may be suspension of the Participant for a minimum of eight matches to a maximum of twenty matches. - 4.2 For the purposes of the Code of Conduct "Level 3 Suspension Offence" means: - a.
-Any act of violence on or off the field of play. - b.
-Physical assault causing serious bodily injury to another player, umpire, official or spectator. - c.
-Match fixing involvement or activities - d.
-Recurrent breaches of Level 2 Suspension Offences.

-4.3 Table 3 summarises a range of Level 3 Suspension Offences and gives guidance about the number of matches an offender should stand-down for.
+- 19.1.
+The penalty for a Level 3 Suspension Offence may be suspension of the Participant for a minimum of eight matches to a maximum of twenty matches. - 19.2.
+For the purposes of the Code of Conduct "Level 3 Suspension Offence" means: - a) Any act of violence on or off the field of play. - b) Physical assault causing serious bodily injury to another player, umpire, official or spectator. - c) Match fixing involvement or activities - d) Recurrent breaches of Level 2 Suspension Offences - 19.3.
+Table 3 summarises a range of Level 3 Suspension Offences and gives guidance about the number of matches an offender should stand-down for.
 Additional considerations should include attitude of the offender, degree of remorse and degree of harm inflicted.

-Table 3
+Table 3:

-Description of Breach or Misconduct Number of match stand-downs or misconduct 8 - 11 matches e.g. Provoked, high levels of remorse.
-12 - 16 matches e.g. Unprovoked 17 - 20 matches e.g. Intentional with malice.
+Description of Breach Number of match stand-downs or Misconduct 8 - 11 matches 12 - 16 matches 17 - 20 matches e.g. Provoked, high e.g. Unprovoked e.g. Intentional with levels of remorse. malice.
 No remorse.
-Harm inflicted Act of violence Provoked, triggered by on-field incident Actions result in escalation of incident Actions start a brawl or nasty, objectionable scene Hostile, brutal, vicious, inhumane Incident off field or after being shown a red card Striking, physical assault (causing serious injury) Evidence of frustration or provocation Unprovoked Strike to mid/lower body region such as stomach or legs Deliberate with intent to harm Strike to the head region with stick or fist Match fixing involvement or activities Evidence of naivety or provocation or pressure to partake Choices made to partake without pressuring others to also partake Involved in organised cartel with intent to influence and/or pressure others to partake
+Harm inflicted Act of violence Provoked, triggered Actions start a brawl or Hostile, brutal, vicious, by on-field incident nasty, objectionable inhumane Incident Actions result in scene off field or after escalation of being shown a red incident card Striking, physical Evidence of Unprovoked Deliberate with intent assault (causing frustration or Strike to mid/lower to harm serious injury) provocation body region such as Strike to the head stomach or legs region with stick or fist Match fixing Evidence of naivety Choices made to Involved in organised involvement or or provocation or partake without cartel with intent to activities pressure to partake pressuring others to influence and/or also partake pressure others to partake

-5. Serious Suspension Offence:
+20. Serious Suspension Offence:

-- 5.1 In the case of serious, highly dangerous, and/or life-threatening offences ("Serious Suspension Offence") more than a maximum of a twenty-match suspension may be justified.
-In these cases, the Judicial Committee should consult with the Board. - 5.2 In the case of repeat offenders being found guilty of a Level 3 Suspension Offence, a oneyear through to a life ban may be appropriate.
+- 20.1.
+In the case of serious, highly dangerous, and/or life-threatening offences ("Serious Suspension Offence") more than a maximum of a twenty-match suspension may be justified.
+In these cases, the Judicial Committee should consult with the Board. - 20.2.
+In the case of repeat offenders being found guilty of a Level 3 Suspension Offence, a one-year through to a life ban may be appropriate.